dion-/autoheal/README.md

 ## How well does it work?

 This depends on many factors, including the size and structure of your project and the quality of your tests.
-In general, it works best on projects will smaller files.
-Using GPT-4 is much more reliable than GPT-3.5-turbo, but it is also much more expensive (as of April 2023)
+In general, it works best on projects will smaller files which avoid GPT's limited context size.
+Using GPT-4 is much more reliable than GPT-3.5-turbo.